xinyuecheung/xinyuecheung.github.io/_pages/about.md

 <div class="home-intro" markdown="1">

 I am a graduate student jointly trained at **Tsinghua University** (M.A. in Communication Data Science) and the **University of Southern California** (M.S. in Data Science).
-I study how **morality, cognition, and AI systems** jointly shape the way information — and *misinformation* — moves through public life.
+I study **misinformation**, focusing on how it is produced, why it spreads, and what happens when AI systems try to contain it.

-My current work sits at the intersection of three conversations: misinformation and moral psychology, AI-mediated communication, and computational social science.
-I ask questions like: *What makes a moralized falsehood spread further than a sober one?
+My current work sits at the intersection of **misinformation research**, **AI-mediated communication**, and **computational social science**.
+I ask questions like: *Why do otherwise careful people share things they suspect are not true?
 When an LLM moderates speech, whose harms does it overlook?
-Why do otherwise careful people share things they suspect are not true?*
+What features of false claims, such as moral language, coalitional cues, and narrative framing, make them travel further than accurate ones?*

 To answer these, I combine **large-scale computational text analysis** (LLM-as-judge, RAG pipelines, topic modeling), **experimental and survey designs**, and **machine learning** for social inference.
 A secondary line of my work brings these tools to **health risk communication**, particularly around adolescent and college-student well-being.

-I am applying to PhD programs for Fall 2026, and I'm actively looking for **research assistant opportunities** in the meantime.
-If any of this resonates with your work, I would love to hear from you.

 </div>